It's time for an update

 You can learn more about the process behind this in our guide to how heat pumps work.

-Heat pumps are suited to a wide range of properties but there may be some factors to consider before having one installed.
+Heat pumps are suited to a wide range of properties from semi-detached houses and flats.
+However, there may be some factors to consider before having one installed.
 Therefore, it’s important to research each one individually to determine which one, if any, is right for you.

 How much does it cost to install a heat pump?

-The cost of installing a heat pump varies greatly depending on the requirements of your property, as well as the type of heat pump to be installed.
+The cost of installing a heat pump varies greatly depending on the requirements of your property, as well as the type of system you want installed.

-In addition, if you’re replacing your fossil fuel-powered boiler with a heat pump, you may be eligible for the government’s Boiler Upgrade Scheme (BUS), which could give you a grant of up to £7,500 towards installation costs.
+In addition, if you’re replacing your fossil fuel-powered gas boiler, you may be eligible for the government’s Boiler Upgrade Scheme (BUS).
+If you live in England or Wales and are eligible for BUS, you could receive a grant of up to £7,500 towards the cost of installing either a ground source or air source heat pump.
 The scheme will run until 2028 as part of the government's Net Zero strategy.
+Your installer will apply for BUS on your behalf and deduct the cost from your final bill.

 How long does it take to install a heat pump?